unioncollege-webtech/zookeep/README.md

-When you have created and used all three higher-order functions, commit your changes to the `higher-order-functions` branch and push that branch to GitHub by running `git push -u origin higher-order-functions`.
+When you have created and used all three higher-order functions, commit your changes to the higher-order-functions branch and push it to GitHub by running `git push -u origin higher-order-functions`.
 Create a new pull request from your `higher-order-functions` branch to submit your assignment.